-The Neurosciences and Cognitive Sciences program (NACS) offers a wide range of research and training opportunities for students pursuing doctoral level research in a variety of areas within neuroscience and cognitive science.
+The Neurosciences and Cognitive Sciences program (NACS) offers a wide range of research and training opportunities for students pursuing doctoral level research in a variety of areas within the field of neuroscience.
 Two concentrations are available; neuroscience, and computational neuroscience.
 Faculty research interests range from molecular neurobiology and neural and behavioral systems, to analysis and modeling of neurons.

 Research approaches include both the theoretical and the experimental.
 The experimental work includes cutting edge methodologies; the theoretical includes mathematical, computer, and engineering studies; and both approaches are commonly used together.